tensorflow/tensorflow/tensorflow/docs_src/performance/performance_models.md

 Step 5: A4  B3  C2
 ```

-After the warmup, S1 and S2 each have one set of data in them.
+After the warm up, S1 and S2 each have one set of data in them.
 For each step of the actual execution, one set of data is consumed from each
 staging area, and one set is added to each.

 There are a few nice properties about the scheme:

 * All the stages are non-blocking, since the staging areas always have one set
-of data after the warmup.
+of data after the warm up.
 * Each stage can run in parallel since they can all start immediately.
 * The staging buffers have a fixed memory overhead.
 They will have at most one
   extra set of data.